-The Fanwood Fire Department serves the approximately 7,100 citizens of Fanwood, NJ.
-We also provide mutual aid to the other communities of Union County.
-The Fanwood Volunteer Fire Company was first organized in 1890 to protect the homes in the Fanwood Park area around the railroad station, five years before the borough of Fanwood was even incorporated.
-There were 12 charter members who believed that a volunteer fire company was necessary "in case of conflagration or otherwise."
+The Fanwood Volunteer Fire Company was organized in 1890 to protect homes in the Fanwood Park area around the railroad station.
+This was five years before the borough of Fanwood was incorporated.
+There were 12 charter members who believed a fire company was necessary "in case of conflagration or otherwise."

-The current fire house is located behind the borough's municipal complex at 75 North Martine Avenue.
-It is attached to the municipal court and police headquarters.
-It was built in 1983-84 following a 10-year struggle for new facilities.
-It has bays for three apparatus, a large meeting room, kitchen, chief's office, bathrooms and a gym.
+The current fire house is located behind the borough's municipal complex at 75 North Martine Avenue and is attached to the municipal court and police headquarters.
+It was built in 1983 after a 10-year struggle for new facilities.
+It has bays for three apparatus, a large meeting room, a kitchen, a chief's office, bathrooms and a gym.